ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Tasks">

->- Check the configuration of the Event Grid subscription in the Storage Account `sahandsonlabinoday01`.
+>- Check the configuration of the Event Grid subscription in the Storage Account `stdatalabnoipa[randomid]`.

 </div>